Least Squares Regression Can Exhibit Under-Parameterized Double Descent: Abstract

 \section{Abstract}

-The relationship between the number of training data points, the number of parameters in a statistical model, and the generalization capabilities of the model has been widely studied.
-Previous work has shown that double descent can occur in the over-parameterized regime, and believe that the standard bias-variance trade-off holds in the under-parameterized regime.
-In this paper, we present a simple example that provably exhibits double descent in the under-parameterized regime.
-For simplicity, we look at the ridge regularized least squares denoising problem with data on a line embedded in high-dimension space.
-By deriving an asymptotically accurate formula for the generalization error, we observe sample-wise and parameter-wise double descent with the peak in the under-parameterized regime rather than at the interpolation point or in the over-parameterized regime.
+The relationship between the number of training data points, the number of parameters, and the generalization capabilities of models has been widely studied.
+Previous work has shown that double descent can occur in the over-parameterized regime and that the standard bias-variance trade-off holds in the under-parameterized regime.
+These works provide multiple reasons for the existence of the peak.
+We postulate that the location of the peak depends on the technical properties of both the spectrum as well as the eigenvectors of the sample covariance.
+We present two simple examples that provably exhibit double descent in the under-parameterized regime and do not seem to occur for reasons provided in prior work.

-Further, the peak of the sample-wise double descent curve corresponds to a peak in the curve for the norm of the estimator, and adjusting $\mu$, the strength of the ridge regularization, shifts the location of the peak.
-We observe that parameter-wise double descent occurs for this model for small $\mu$.
-For larger values of $\mu$, we observe that the curve for the norm of the estimator has a peak but that this no longer translates to a peak in the generalization error.
-Moreover, we study the training error for this problem.
-The considered problem setup allows for studying the interaction between two regularizers.
-We provide empirical evidence that the model implicitly favors using the ridge regularizer over the input data noise regularizer.
-Thus, we show that even though both regularizers regularize the same quantity, i.e., the norm of the estimator, they are not equivalent.